taybenlor/runno/README.md

 Runno helps you make runnable code examples that can be embedded in web pages.

-This project is based off a number of tools provided by [Wasmer](https://wasmer.io/).
-Wasmer provides a Web Assembly Package Manager ([wapm](https://wapm.io)) and a shell that can execute arbitrary packages from wapm in an in-memory file system using a terminal emulator.
-Using these tools together we can arbitrarily pull down packages that implement programming languages, and run them in the browser.
+This project is powered by [WASI](https://wasi.dev) the Web Assembly System Interface.
+It provides a standard way for programs to interact with an operating system.
+By emulating this interface, we can provide a fake file system and operating system, all running within the browser.
+Then we can run programming languages in the browser, without modification.

 This is very handy for programming education it means:

 - No need for newbies to install complex programming tools to run code
 - Programming examples can be made runnable in the browser with no server
 - Simple programs can be tested for correctness inside a sandbox on the user's machine

+Runno also ships its own WASI runtime (`@runno/wasi`) which is used to power Runno under the hood.
+It can be used independently to run WASI binaries in the browser.

 # Using Runno